 In 2019, April was seconded to a major bank to assist with the Bank’s response to the Reserve Bank and FMA’s Conduct and Culture Inquiry.
 From this she gained a strong understanding of the financial services industry and its products.

 April builds meaningful relationships with clients which enable her to understand and meet their needs.
 She is recognised by clients for her ability to convey complex ideas in an accessible way and for her succinct and commercially minded advice.

 April joined MinterEllisonRuddWatts in 2012.
 She then worked at the Competition and Markets Authority (CMA) in London before returning to the firm in 2016.
 During her time at the CMA, April worked on several antitrust investigations and market studies.
 She draws on the invaluable insights gained from working for a regulator to provide her clients with pragmatic advice.

 Representing ANZ Bank in the first civil penalty proceeding brought by the FMA under the Financial Markets Conduct Act.
 A negotiated resolution was approved by the Court.

-Acting for GasNet Limited in relation to a Commerce Commission post-merger investigation.
-The Commerce Commission advised that GasNet had not breached the Commerce Act and went on to file proceedings against the acquirer, First Gas Limited for substantially lessening competition in breach of the Commerce Act.
+Acting for GasNet Limited on a Commerce Commission post-merger investigation.
+The Commerce Commission advised that GasNet had not breached the Commerce Act and went on to file proceedings against the acquirer, First Gas Limited for substantially lessening competition, breaching the Commerce Act.

-Acting for Spark New Zealand Trading Limited in relation to charges brought by the NZCC alleging it made false or misleading representations on its billing and a promotional offer for new customers.
+Acting for Spark New Zealand Trading Limited on charges brought by the Commerce Commission alleging it made false or misleading representations on its billing and a promotional offer for new customers.

-- Member of MinterEllisonRuddWatts’ internationally recognised Tier 1 Litigation and Dispute Resolution team, The Legal 500 Asia Pacific
+- Tier 1 team, Dispute Resolution, The Legal 500 Asia-Pacific